-- Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Staff will be alert to behavioural signs that suggest a child may be experiencing a mental health problem or be at risk of developing one. - If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by following the steps in section 7.4. - If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree a course of action. - All staff have accessed a basic level of mental health training. - All schools have a dedicated mental health lead - Our mental health provision consists of a tiered system localalised to each school which staff, students and parents understand - Our students can access a level of support which fits and meets individual needs - We provide support and care to ensure our children achieve the best possible outcomes despite adversity - Staff understand the need to report immediately any mental health concerns and with appropriate management and care, children will thrive and flourish
+- Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Staff will be alert to behavioural signs that suggest a child may be experiencing a mental health problem or be at risk of developing one. - If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by following the steps in section 7.4.

+- If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree a course of action. - All staff have accessed a basic level of mental health training. - Our school has a dedicated mental health lead Claire McAleavy - Our mental health provision consists of a five-tier system which staff, students and parents understand - Our students can access a level of support which fits and meets individual needs - We provide support and care to ensure our children achieve the best possible outcomes despite adversity